gituser12981u2/3D-Engine/README.md

 # 3D Engine

-This project s not a typical game engine, but a specialized 3D simulation engine designed for creating a highly realistic, physics-driven universe simulation.
-It draws inspiration from games like No Man's Sky, but aims to provide a much more realistic and detailed simulation for physics, economics, and civilization development.
+This project is not a typical game engine, but an ambitious attempt to create a highly realistic, physics-driven universe simulation from the quantum scale to the cosmic scale.
+It aims to simulate the entire process of cosmic evolution, from the Big Bang to the formation of complex civilizations.

-## Project Goals
+## Project Vision

-- Create a vast, procedurally generated universe with realistic celestial mechanics, planetary development, and object interactions
+- Create a vast, procedurally generated universe with unprecedented physics accuracy, in both the creation of the universe and the live universe.
+- Simulate everything from quantum fluctuations in the early universe to the rise and fall of galactic civilizations, all based on fundamental physical principles
 - Develop complex economic models for resource distribution and trade
-- Simulate the rise and fall fo civilizations based on environmental and societal factors.
 - Provide a platform for exploring theoretical models of space colonization, long-term civilization development, the underlying physics of the cosmos

 ## Key Features